AICC/CMI-5_Spec_Current/cmi5_runtime.md

 The LMS MUST decode the attachment and make it available as a file with the original MIME type.

-LMS systems MUST conform to all requirements listed in Section 6 – LMS Requirements.
+The LMS MUST conform to all requirements listed in Section 6 – LMS Requirements.

 The LMS MUST NOT implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.